 - – Electrical faults: Electrical malfunctions, frequent power outages, and dead outlets can be hallmarks of extensive electrical damage.
 Addressing electrical faults as quickly as possible is essential to prevent further inconveniences.
 While changing the lightbulbs may resolve some of the issues, other problems might require a complete electrical overhaul.

 - – Poor ventilation: Another common problem with older commercial buildings is poor ventilation.
-This issue can be challenging to correct, but HR Construction has the tools and experience to add materials that can improve airflow in your commercial property.
+This issue can be challenging to correct, but HR Construction Group has the tools and experience to add materials that can improve airflow in your commercial property.

 - – Excess moisture: Excess moisture can come from leaks, water damage, humidity, and even improper temperature control.
 Keeping damage from excess moisture under control is essential to avoid impacting the structure.
-HR Construction can inspect any damage from excess moisture and keep dehumidifiers and temperature controls on the appropriate setting to avoid too much humidity.
+HR Construction Group can inspect any damage from excess moisture and keep dehumidifiers and temperature controls on the appropriate setting to avoid too much humidity.
 We can also install proper insulation and waterproofing.

 How to Convert Old Commercial Buildings